egmy/NE-MIECHV-data-processing/_INSTRUCTIONS_for_local_setup.md

 ## 10.2.
 Install Python Packages

-1. Open Git Bash (if not already open).
+1. Open the repository in VS Code and open a  Git Bash terminal (if not already open).
 2. Enter the Conda virtual environment (if not already in it): conda activate conda_env_py3121
         - Reminder: You can tell if you are in the Conda environment if you see the name of the environment in parentheses above what is normally the first prompt line.
-3. In Git Bash >> Make sure you are in the directory (folder) for the code repository:
-    - In yellow, in the first line of the prompt, it should say "~/git/nehv_ds_code_repository".
-    - If you need to navigate to the correct folder, change the directory by running: cd ~/git/nehv_ds_code_repository

-4. In the main folder of the repository, check that files "Pipfile" & "Pipfile.lock" exist by running: ls
+3. In the main folder of the repository, check that files "Pipfile" & "Pipfile.lock" exist by running: ls
         ** If you do not see both files listed in the main repository folder, please stop & contact the NE Code Team!
-5. Identify the specific Python patch version (3 numbers separated by two periods) being used by the Conda environment: Run: python --version
+4. Identify the specific Python patch version (3 numbers separated by two periods) being used by the Conda environment: Run: python --version

-6. Install packages as specified in "Pipfile": Run: pipenv install --python 3.12.1
+5. Install packages as specified in "Pipfile": Run: pipenv install --python 3.12.1
         - ** Make sure you install with exactly the same Python patch version as is used by the Conda environment.
         - If "Pipfile" has been updated since packages were last installed, when "pipenv install" is run, it will update "Pipfile.lock".
 See section below about updating packages or the Pipfile.